Zolná – St Matthew’s Church

 History

-According to the documents of archbishop Thomas of Esztergom, in 1311, the consent for the construction of a defensive church in the village of Zolná was given to Bychor and Zubrat, sons of Zvolen zupan Tobias.
-However, the building is older, and experts date it from 1260-1280.
-The document is probably related to a large reconstruction of the church, which dates back to 1310-1320.
-In the period 1360-1390, the interior of the church was decorated with frescoes, and others were painted at the beginning of the 16th century.
-Thanks to the unique inscription, it is known that a certain Tomáš, Mikuláš and Ján together with their colleagues participated in the works.
+According to the document of archbishop Tamás of Esztergom, in 1311 permission to build a church in the village of Zolná was granted to Bychora and Zubrat, the sons of Tobiáš, the zupan of Zvolen.
+However, the church was erected earlier, probably in the years 1260-1280, while the aforementioned document could be related to a large reconstruction of the church, which took place in the second decade of the 14th century.
+Then, at the end of that century, the interior of the church was decorated with frescoes, and further frescoes were painted in the late Gothic period.
+On the inscription inside, it was recorded that a certain Tomáš, Mikuláš and Ján and their associates took part in the work.

-During the Reformation the temple passed into the hands of Protestants, Catholics regained it in 1709.
-In the sixteenth century, the chancel was reinforced in the corners with buttresses, and the entire building was surrounded by a stone wall.
-At the end of the 17th century, a wooden matroneum was built in the western part of the nave, and the interior was equipped with baroque furnitures.
-In 1773, the church underwent further baroque adaptations.
+During the Reformation, the church passed into the hands of the Protestants, who owned it until 1709.
+In the 16th century, the chancel was reinforced in the corners with buttresses, and the entire building was surrounded by a stone wall.
+At the end of the 17th century, a wooden gallery was built in the western part of the nave, and the interior was equipped with Baroque furniture.
+In 1773, the church underwent further Baroque adaptations.
+After the building was recaptured by the Catholics, its dedication was changed to St. Matthias, later changed to St. Matthew.

-At the end of World War II temple suffered serious damages, when the artillery fire hit the southern wall of the nave and destroyed the vault of vestry.
-In the 1970s the church was completely renovated, the buttresses were removed and the medieval frescoes were restored.
-Archaeological research was carried out in 1993, and in 2011 a comprehensive renovation of the building began.
+At the end of World War II, the monument was seriously damaged when artillery fire hit the southern wall of the nave and destroyed the vault of the sacristy.
+In the 1970s, the church was completely renovated, the early modern buttresses were removed and the medieval frescoes were restored.
+Archaeological research was also carried out in 1993, and in 2011 a comprehensive renovation of the building began.

 Architecture

-The original church from the 13th century was erected as an aisleless building with a polygonal chancel on the eastern side and a four-sided tower on the west.
-In the years 1310-1320 the nave was raised, the presbytery was vaulted and a sacristy was erected on the north side.
-The church’s façades were then painted white and decorated with red squares.
+The original church from the 13th century was erected as an aisleless building with a polygonal chancel on the eastern side and a four-sided tower on the western side.
+It was built of erratic stone, strengthened with ashlar in the corners (except for the chancel).
+In the years 1310-1320, the nave was raised, the chancel was vaulted and a sacristy was erected on the north side.
+The facades of the church were then painted white and supplemented with red lines imitating the ashlar.

 The church received an intermediate form between the Romanesque and the Gothic period.
 The latter was represented by a polygonal chancel, rib vaults of the interior, fastened in the sacristy with a decorative boss, ogival portals and a large window with a tracery in the southern wall of the nave.
 On the other hand, the Romanesque character was characterized by narrow windows with semicircular finials and minimalist buttresses in the bends of the chancel wall, although they no longer had the classic cylindrical shape, but Gothic, polygonal.